Why a Foreign LLC Does Not Protect Florida Residents

 The Certificated-Interest Workaround

-After Barber, practitioners developed a workaround: convert the LLC membership interest into a certificated security under UCC Article 8, issue a physical certificate, and store it outside Florida.
-The theory was that a physical certificate located outside Florida would establish the situs of the interest in the foreign jurisdiction, forcing the creditor to proceed there.
+After Barber, practitioners attempted a workaround: convert the LLC membership interest into a certificated security under UCC Article 8, issue a physical certificate, and store it outside Florida.
+A physical certificate located outside Florida would establish the situs of the interest in the foreign jurisdiction, forcing the creditor to proceed there, or so the theory went.

-The theory had logical appeal.
 Under UCC Article 8, a certificated security is transferred by physical delivery of the certificate.
-If the certificate sits in Canada, the argument went, a Florida court has no in rem jurisdiction over it.
+If the certificate sits in Canada, a Florida court arguably has no in rem jurisdiction over it.

 In Schanck v.
 Gayhart (Fla.
 1st DCA 2018), the court rejected this strategy.
 The debtor had moved stock and LLC membership certificates to Canada.
 The creditor asked the Florida court to order cancellation of the existing certificates and reissuance of new certificates in Florida.
 The court held that Florida’s UCC § 678.1121(5) authorizes courts to aid creditors through any means allowed in law or equity, including ordering reissuance.
-The debtor’s physical relocation of the certificates to a foreign jurisdiction did not prevent the Florida court from acting.
+Moving the certificates to a foreign jurisdiction did not prevent the Florida court from acting.

 Alper Law served as co-counsel in Schanck.
 The decision eliminated the last procedural workaround for establishing foreign situs through certificated interests.
 Certificates remain useful for tenants by the entirety documentation and internal governance, but they do not create a jurisdictional shield.

-The foreign-LLC strategy had one remaining theoretical support: a 2014 decision from Florida’s Fourth District Court of Appeal.
+A 2014 decision from Florida’s Fourth District Court of Appeal temporarily supported the foreign-LLC strategy.
 In Sargeant v.
 Al-Saleh (Fla.
 4th DCA 2014), the court held that it could not order the turnover of stock certificates in a foreign corporation because the court lacked in rem jurisdiction over property located outside Florida.

 In Shim v.
 Buechel (Fla.
 2022), the debtor held a $4 million check in South Korea.
 The judgment creditor asked the trial court to compel the debtor to turn over the foreign asset.
 The trial court denied the motion, citing Sargeant and the lack of in rem jurisdiction over property in a foreign country.